awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 ## Using JSON for Parameters<a name="cli-usage-parameters-json"></a>

 JSON is useful for specifying complex command line parameters\.
-For example, the following command lists all Amazon EC2 instances that have an instance type of `m1.small` or `m1.medium` that are also in the `us-west-2c` Availability Zone\.
+For example, the following command uses shorthand notation to list all Amazon EC2 instances that have an instance type of `m1.small` or `m1.medium` that are also in the `us-west-2c` Availability Zone\.

 ```
 $ aws ec2 describe-instances --filters "Name=instance-type,Values=t2.micro,m1.medium" "Name=availability-zone,Values=us-west-2c"
 ```

-Alternatively, you can specify the equivalent list of filters as a JSON array\.
+Instead, you can specify the equivalent list of filters as a JSON array\.
 Square brackets are used to create an array of JSON objects separated by commas\.
 Each object is a comma\-separated list of key\-value pairs \(in this example, "Name" and "Values" are both keys\)\.

 The value to the right of the "Values" key is itself an array\.
 This is required, even if the array contains only one value string\.